Objectives

 comprehensively based on:

-Remedial evaluation
+Remedial evaluation:

 Comprehensively

-on written exam and extended oral exam.
+based on written exam and extended oral exam.

-Oral exam
+Oral exam - The student

-the student is able to reason on the subject matter.
+student is able to reason on the subject matter.
 There is no

 restriction on the type of questions and topics, which may include